-Her essays have been published in Ararat, The Brooklyn Rail, Mr. Beller’s Neighborhood, Kweli Journal, Women Studies Quarterly (The Feminist Press) and the anthologies Homelands: Women’s Journeys Across Race, Place and Time (Seal Press) and Forgotten Bread: First Generation Armenian American Writers (Heyday Books).
+She is currently working on a personal essay collection, In-Between Mouthfuls, which frames liminal spaces of identity within causes for social justice.
+Nancy’s essays have been published in Ararat, The Brooklyn Rail, Mr. Beller’s Neighborhood, Kweli Journal, The Margins, Pangyrus, Women Studies Quarterly (The Feminist Press) and the anthologies We Are All Armenian (UT Press), No You Tell It (Palm Circle Press), Homelands: Women’s Journeys Across Race, Place and Time (Seal Press) and Forgotten Bread: First Generation Armenian American Writers (Heyday Books).
 Collections of her poems appear in the anthologies Birthmark (Open Letter Press) and Deviation (Inknagir).
 Her fiction has appeared in Newtown Literary Journal, The Hye-Phen Magazine and the Queering Yerevan anthologies Queered and In and Between the Republic.

 Nancy has also written and performed several one-woman shows which have been presented internationally — in Geneva, Milan and Yerevan.
 With Ann Perich, she formed the folk-punk duo Guitar Boy and released a CD, Freaks Like Me.

 Nancy has an MFA in Nonfiction Writing from Columbia University’s School of the Arts.
 She taught creative writing at Queens College for ten years as an adjunct, where she was awarded for excellence in teaching in 2012.
-She currently teaches in the Writing Program at the Gallatin School of Individualized Study at New York University.
+She has been teaching in the Writing Program at the Gallatin School of Individualized Study at New York University since 2009.

 Nancy Agabian was born in 1968 to Armenian American parents in Walpole, Massachusetts, where she grew up.
 She later attended Wellesley College, graduating with a studio art major.
 In 1990, she moved to Los Angeles, where she started writing poetry in Michelle T. Clinton’s multicultural women’s poetry workshop at Beyond Baroque Literary/Art Center in Venice.
 Over time, she created and performed several one woman shows, presenting her work at Highways, Beyond Baroque, the Cleveland Performance Art Festival, the Marsh, and other venues.
 Her first book, Princess Freak (Beyond Baroque Books, 2000), a collection of poems and performance art texts, documents her coming of age as a “bisexual Armenian Princess Freak”.
 For the traditional Armenian community, Princess Freak provided the much needed voice — funny, self-deprecating, and blunt — of a young woman questioning her sexuality and determining her future apart from her parents.